chiramiso/devenv/README.md

 ### 3. Build the Project

-Build the project’s base and development Docker images:
+Build the project's base and development Docker images:

 ```bash
 make build new-app